 Androgyny scares, baffles and fascinates at the same time.
-Androgynous people live between the polarities of a binary society: visually they fit neither the female or male stereotype.
+Androgynous people live between the polarities of a binary society: visually they fit neither the female nor male stereotype.
 Their dual natures coexist in each world like cross-faded images contained in one frame.
 Separating them into two classic genders makes this polarity visible and present while mirroring back the viewer's norms and stereotypes.

 About Birds.
 2013

-The series shows several snapshots, organised in a new composition, creating something new from known and ordinary forms.
+About Birds shows several snapshots, organised in a new composition, creating something new from known and ordinary forms.